Hospital Immunizes Against Data Breaches While Improving Patient Care

 The best of intentions can endanger sensitive information

-At this 200-bed acute care facility, the IT security manager says that his colleagues are dedicated to serving their patients and the surrounding community.
+At Magnolia Regional Health Center (MRHC), a 200-bed acute care facility, IT Security Manager Bill Chelmowski says that his colleagues are dedicated to serving their patients and the surrounding community.
 “People in healthcare are generally in the business to help people, and they want to be as accommodating as they can to patients and visitors,” he said.
 But that helpfulness can be exploited by hackers and other bad actors seeking financial gain.

 Some of the most dangerous vulnerability points in any environment exist at the interaction points between humans and data.
 While advanced technologies can predict system behavior, humans remain, to a certain degree, the wild card.
 “Every social engineering person I’ve talked with says that they may not get past the technology, but they can get past the people.
-And to me, that’s alarming,” said the IT security manager.
+And to me, that’s alarming,” said Chelmowski.

 “Every social engineering person I’ve talked with says that they may not get past the technology, but they can get past the people.
 And to me, that’s alarming.”